Banner

 Media & Internet Platforms, IP Licenses and Changing Technologies

-Mr. Winick is Assistant General Counsel for The Walt Disney Company in Los Angeles.
-He has been closely involved with legal issues related to the Internet, new technologies and media throughout his career, including other prior in-house roles in at ESPN and Comedy Central in New York, and litigating several landmark cases while in private practice.
+Mr. Winick is Assistant General Counsel for The Walt Disney Company in California.
+He has been closely involved with legal issues related to the Internet, new technologies, media and artificial intelligence throughout his career, including other prior in-house roles in at ESPN and Comedy Central in New York, and litigating several landmark cases while in private practice.
 In addition to working in the United States, he was admitted in New Zealand as a Solicitor and Barrister, where he handled IP issues and transactions for local startups and multinational companies.
 He previously taught as an Adjunct Professor at Fordham Law School, and has published several law review articles regarding the intersection of law and technology.
 He received his JD from Duke Law in 1992.